andandandand/model-deployment-workshop/README.md

 5. Navigate to [http://localhost:8000/docs](http://localhost:8000/docs) to view the Swagger UI.

 ## Development
-To facilitate development, a volume is mapped from the `src/` directory on your host to the corresponding directory in the container, allowing for changes made to the local source files to be immediately reflected inside the container.
+To ease development, a volume is mapped from the `src/` directory on your host to the corresponding directory in the container, allowing for changes made to the local source files to be immediately reflected inside the container.

 ## License
 #### Authors: Antonio Rueda-Toicen, Imran Kocabiyik